 I’ll be the first to admit that it’s impossible to truly say what the best beer in the world is.
 Beer is very subjective and everyone has their own tastes and preferences.
-There are many thousands of different beers of the world – like I said, impossible!
 However, we do think there are some really outstanding beers that should be included on a list of the top beers around the world, so we’ve endeavored to make that list.

-Agree or disagree – that’s up to you.
-There are many lists such as this one out there that are more scientific than our method of judging, which is “we like it!”.
+There are many lists such as this one out there that are more scientific than our method of judging, which is just that we like it!
 BeerAdvocate’s Top 250 rated beers list does a pretty bang up job of determining what their users think are the best beers, and you can find a list for almost all of the top beer producing countries.

 Our 10 Favorite Beers from Around the World

 FYI: You can visit all of these breweries!
 See below each description for details.

 There are so many great beers from the United States.
 It’s really hard to choose just a few of our favorites.
 But these, three beers stand out as fine representatives of their other U.S. counterparts.

 Dogfish Head is a well-known and liked brewery in the U.S., and for good reason.
 They often take risks and push the envelope with the beers they brew.
 This 90-Minute IPA was released in 2001 for the first time and has since become an icon in the beer world.

 It’s been called the best IPA in America.
 It’s actually an Imperial IPA, which kicks it up a notch.
 Its IBU is 90 and the ABV is 9%.
 It’s a powerhouse.

 VISIT: The brewery is located in Milton, Delaware, and can be visited 7 days a week.
 Website.

 ★ Old Rasputin Russian Imperial Stout, North Coast Brewing Co, USA